akpetty/NESOSIM/README.md

 conda install h5py
 conda install netCDF4
 ```
-This conda Python environment can then be activated with
+The conda Python environment can then be activated with

 ```
 source activate <ENVNAME>